 The temple architecture in the country is unique in the sense that they are all based on principals mentioned above.
 Nevertheless these places of worship differ in their outward appearances in different regions of India.

 The Place & Tourism

 Khajuraho village has been transformed from a sleepy hamlet to a top tourism destination in India.
 The amazing mix of ancient and modern monuments placed in each others vicinity is unique in the World.

-Travelers have turned this into a modern tourism hub with hotel industry flourishing every year.
+Travellers have turned this into a modern tourism hub with hospitality industry flourishing every year.
 The temple town is well connected by flights from New Delhi, Varanasi, Mumbai and Chennai.
 The rail connection is Jhansi, Mahoba and Khajuraho Railway Station.
 Many trains ply from major towns in India.

 The town lives way back in its old attire totally ignorant of the tourism here.
 The touts are the most active elements in this destination of twenty thousand, with a busy airport and a railway station.
 The local markets are not affected by hustle bustle of the tourists, and by the presence of large number of hotels and resorts.